Facts for You

 A blog about health, economics & politics

 Donald Trump confounded his critics, as well as many pollsters and political pundits, by his decisive victory in the US Presidential Election on 5 November 2024, thereby becoming 47th President and only the second US President since 1892 to win two non-consecutive terms in office.
 The first votes were cast by the six residents of Dixville Notch, New Hampshire, at the stroke of midnight, in keeping with a tradition dating back to 1960.
 By 6 November, Trump had surpassed the 270 Electoral College votes required for a majority by winning in Wisconsin, securing 295 Electoral College votes to 226 for Kamala Harris, and had also gained a 50.9 percent majority in the popular vote, with 72, 531, 440 votes to 67,871,576 for his opponent.
 Crucially, he took all seven key background states.
-Democratic wins were confined to the West Coast, New England, and the states of Colorado, Hawaii, Illinois, New Mexico, Minnesota, and Virginia.
+Trump also became the first Republican to win the popular vote since 2004, having been overtaken by Hillary Clinton in 2016.
+Democratic wins were confined to the West Coast, New England, and the states of Colorado, Hawaii, Illinois, Minnesota, New Mexico, New York, and Virginia.
 These election results await official certification, subject to recounts and overseas ballot returns, but are unlikely to be subject to any significant challenge.

 Far from turning out to be an election ‘too close to call’, complicated by foreign interference, electoral fraud, disputed votes, and multiple recounts, it all ended rather smoothly.
 Kamala Harris rapidly conceded defeat in a speech at her alma mater, Howard University in Washington DC, on 6 November, leaving the way clear for a peaceful transfer of power.
 Trump reaped the benefits of an energetic and combative campaign in which he concentrated on his rallies, cable TV appearances, podcasts, and social media, including his own Truth Social site; survived an assassination attempt at a Pennsylvania rally on 13 July; and participated in just the one televised debate with his opponent- on 28 June.
 He turned out to be an accomplished ‘digital campaigner’, in contrast with Harris’s more ‘analogue campaign.’
 The Democrats were disadvantaged by the delayed withdrawal of an obviously ageing Joe Biden from the race and by the somewhat uninspiring campaign performance of his successor, who failed to benefit from her multiple celebrity endorsements.